nerdyrodent/VQGAN-CLIP/README.md

 Note: In my development environment both CLIP and taming-transformers are present in the local directory, and so aren't present in the `requirements.txt` or `vqgan.yml` files.

+As an alternative, you can also pip install taming-transformers and CLIP.

 You will also need at least 1 VQGAN pretrained model.
 E.g.

 ```sh